Veronica With Four Eyes

 Bring handicap parking placard, if applicable

-For amusement parks that have paid parking, It is illegal to be charged an additional fee for using accessible/handicap parking placards or parking areas.
+For amusement parks that have paid parking, it is illegal to be charged an additional fee for using accessible/handicap parking placards or parking areas.
 I recommend showing the handicap placard at the parking entrance, as parks may have a designated area for accessible parking or shuttle service to get from the parking lot to the main park area.

 Download a high resolution copy of the map

 Since I can’t read the small print on many traditional park maps, I download a high-resolution copy of the park map so that I can orient myself to where rides are located and zoom in without compromising on image quality.
 Some parks also have an accessibility map available on their website or at the park that lists information such as accessible entrances- Guest Services also usually has a copy of this map available.
-Large parks like Disney World/Disneyland also have large print and Braille maps available at Guest Services, though these may require a refundable deposit.
+Large parks like Disney World/Disneyland also have large print and braille maps available at Guest Services, though these may require a refundable deposit.

 Ask about descriptive audio/audio description for shows